 Rotting food in your trash cans or even an organic composter can attract flies.
-Keep these covered tightly and take trash to the curb for pickup regularly.
+Keep these covered tightly and take the trash to the curb for pickup regularly.
 A closed composter will also keep insects at bay while allowing you to recycle food scraps and grass clippings.
 If you prefer to maintain a compost pile instead, add a layer of dried leaves or straw to cover wet waste like food scraps to deter flies.

 Remove Standing Water

 Flies are attracted to standing water around your property.
 Remove buckets or birdbaths that hold stagnant water after rainfall and check for debris that holds hidden puddles.
 Getting rid of these water sources can keep flies from multiplying.

 Plant Fly-Repelling Herbs

 Decorate your patio area with potted plants and keep flies away at the same time by choosing varieties known to repel these pesty insects.
 Basil, bay laurel, mint, and lavender are all fragrant, and they can also be used to spice up your recipes.
 Wormwood, tansy, rue and citronella grass are good choices for planting beds near your patio as well.
 If you’re wondering how to naturally get rid of flies on your patio, starting an herb garden is a great way to do so.